-Racism1 damages everyone and separates all of us from each other.
+Racism damages everyone and separates all of us from each other.
 It shapes and perpetuates the inequities of our societies and has become a part of our societal institutions.
 It limits the access of the majority of the world's population to the resources of society.
 Racism is maintained by violence, threats of violence, misinformation, lies, isolation, and greed.
 In the form of slavery, apartheid, and racial discrimination of many kinds, it has damaged or destroyed the lives of hundreds of millions of people.

-Because of European-centric racism, the human-caused climate emergency and environmental destruction disproportionately impact Africans or African descendants, Native and Indigenous people, Asians or Asian descendants, Pacific Islanders, Latinos/ Latinas, Chicanos/Chicanas, Mestizos/ Mestizas, Arabs or Arab descendantsNative and Indigenous people and Global Majority people.2 Also because of racism, the mainstream environmental movement in the globally dominant nations has been slow to redress this destruction and has marginalized or excluded the perspectives of people in these groups.
+Because of European-centric racism, the human-caused climate emergency and environmental destruction disproportionately impact Africans or African descendants, Indigenous people, Asians or Asian descendants, Pacific Islanders, Latinos/Latinas, Chicanos/Chicanas, Mestizos/Mestizas, Arabs or Arab descendants-people of color.
+Also because of racism, the mainstream environmental movement in the globally dominant nations has been slow to redress this destruction and has marginalized or excluded the perspectives of people in these groups.
 This unaware and unchallenged racism has made the movement unwelcoming to these populations.

-Although racism is aimed at particular sections of the population, it corrodes and corrupts the entire society- severely limiting the society's progress, and the
+Although racism is aimed at particular sections of the population, it corrodes and corrupts the entire society-severely limiting the society's progress, and the progress of every individual within the society, toward a full and meaningful life.
+Racism also limits the effectiveness of the environmental movement by limiting its focus and vision, and keeping it from being strong, diverse, and united.

-1 We define racism as the one-way, systematic, institutionalized oppression of people on the basis of skin color or the presumption of membership in particular racialized groups.
+^{}We define racism as the one-way, systematic, institutionalized oppression of people on the basis of skin color or the presumption of membership in particular racialized groups.